davidwmartines/amqp-bus/README.md

 # amqp-bus
-Bus-like facade over AMQP for simple messaging patterns.
+A bus-like facade over AMQP for simple messaging patterns.
+Makes using RabbitMQ for idomatic messaging dead simple.

+### Description
+The library provides a Bus class, which as has seven functions:
+* start
+* stop
+* publish
+* subscribe
+* unsubscribe
+* call
+* bind

+Bus is also an EventEmitter, and raises 'started' and 'stopped' events, as well as log info events: 'debug', 'info', and 'error'.

 ### Basic Usage